nimbleindustry/device/README.md

 Roadmap
 -------
-As time allows, we're working on improvements to this project and related technology.

-By order of importance:
+As time allows, we're working on improvements to this project and related technology by order of importance:

 - more testing
+- json schemas for configuration files
 - additional fieldbus integrations (Modbus RTU, OPC/UA, CAN bus)
 - additional IIoT platform integrations (Predix, AWS IoT, etc)
-- equipment configuration editor as an online app (machineconfig.com)
+- equipment configuration editor (for equipment manufacturers and integrators) as an online app at http://machineconfig.com
 - GPIO/ADC integrations
-- on-board data historian (maybe using InfluxDB)
+- onboard data historian (maybe using InfluxDB)
-- on-board, sub-second predictions of sensor telemetry and operational data
+- onboard, sub-second predictions of sensor telemetry and operational data

 License
 -------